A giant loomed in the depths of night.

 In the front pit, Diode repeated herself.
 “So, as I said, I’m the twister and Terra-san is the decompa.”

 Naturally, as the boat's owner, Terra was acquainted with the duty officer.
-The job was supposed to operate like an assembly line, but Diode's presence was almost like an outside interruption.
-Upon noticing Terra, Officer Bonus frowned.
+The job was supposed to operate in assembly line fashion, but Diode's presence was almost like an outside interruption.
+Officer Bonus frowned once he noticed Terra.

 “This sort of thing's not going to fly, Terra-chan.
 A pair of women can’t be doing this.
 What, you went down with this girl?
 Woah, and you caught something?
 Oh boy, this is...”